rakanalh/revu/README.md

 - Rust 1.70 or higher
 - Cargo (comes with Rust)
-- GitHub personal access token (for private repositories)
+- GitHub personal access token (for private repositories and to avoid rate limits)

 ### Build from Source